| Koala Noirby Tom Patton

 rump, and her eyes were large and dark and

 luminous, like a Koala's.
+Are you

-Mr. Mike Sickle?” she asked, cocking
+Mr. Mike Sickle? she asked, cocking

 her head in exactly the way that a Koala does

 whenever its interest is piqued in something.
+That's

-me, babe,” I growled the bourbon-laden
+me, babe, I growled the bourbon-laden

 gurgle not unlike the mating call of a Koala.
+I have a

-problem,” she said, “one that's as
+problem, she said, one that's as

 big as the threat posed to the Urban Koala due to

-the destruction of gum tree-habitats.”
+the destruction of gum tree-habitats.
+That is

-a big problem,” I said.
-“Tell
+a big problem, I said.
+Tell

 me more.
-I'm all fuzzy ears.”
+I'm all fuzzy ears.
+I think

 my husband might be cheating on me; he's wandered